-Workshops will be facilitated by Hannah Fox, Jonathan Fox, Jo Salas and Dr Luis Campos Sotelo.
+Workshops will be facilitated by Hannah Fox, Jonathan Fox, Jo Salas and Dr Luis C. Sotelo Castro.
 Participatory film screenings will be chaired by Professor Paul Cooke, principal investigator of the AHRC Changing the Story project.

 Venues: The conference will take place over several venues which include The Blue Room, University of Lincoln and Lincoln Performing Arts Centre (LPAC).

 Mansions of the Future (15-16 St Mary's Street, Lincoln, 7N5 7EQ)

 9:30 – 10:30 Registration and Coffee / Tea